-Mike King has served as Kansas Transportation Secretary since April 2012.
+Mike King has served as Kansas Transportation Secretary since March 2012.
 Secretary King is a former McPherson business owner serving the oil/gas/industrial markets in Kansas and adjoining states.
+His duties expanded in July 2013 when he also became Director of the Kansas Turnpike Authority in accordance with HB 2234.
+As KTA Director, his goals are to grow ridership, improve customer service and facilitate regional electronic tolling interoperability.
+In August 2014, Secretary King was elected to a one-year term as president of the Mid-America Association of State Transportation Officials.
 He and his wife Peggy are from Hesston and have four children.
-In accordance with HB 2234, Secretary King also serves as Director of the Kansas Turnpike.

 David Lindstrom was appointed to the Kansas Turnpike Authority board for a four-year term by Governor Sam Brownback in May 2013.
 Mr. Lindstrom is a Kansas City-area businessman and former Johnson County Commissioner.
 He serves with numerous organizations, including the Kansas Leadership Center, Kansas Foundation for Excellence in Education, Shawnee Mission Medical Center Foundation, the Kansas Creative Arts Industries Commission, the Greater Kansas City Sports Commission and is a Johnson County Community College Trustee.
 He and his wife Mary have two daughters.